4ga/robofriends/README.md

 # RoboFriends

-This implementation was created using npx create-react-app command, React classes and function components.
+This implementation was created using npx create-react-app command, React classes and functional components.

 To run the React project: